Gifts for the elderly

 If you are running a Folksy shop, you are definitely not in the situation described!!

-Nothing to do with what specific number someone’s age is, more to do with their situation in life brought on by advancing years which can happen over a range of ages - if “elderly” was the wrong word, suggeations of alternatives welcome.
+Nothing to do with what specific number someone’s age is, more to do with their situation in life brought on by advancing years which can happen over a range of ages - if “elderly” was the wrong word, suggestions of alternatives welcome.

 Actually my initial train of thought was inspired by the wonderful WW2 veterans at the VE day events, that led me to think of my Dad who would have been of the same age, who died aged 94, and then on to remember his last few years in a Care home.
 This was still in my mind when I was next on Folksy and looking at gifts for different categories of people, which led on to thinking how hard it is to buy gifts for folk in that situation, and then on to opening a thread where makers could showcase any items that might make it easier for someone seeking to buy something.